airslip-ltd/common/README.md

 For ease of use this has been placed in a common package and is now available for use in any API based project that is designed to be interacted with by a machine.

+### Pre Requisites

+You must have configurstion sections for JwtSettings and EnvironmentSettings in your appSettings.json file, these will be used to create and validate tokens in your environment.
+The following will be added automatically on your behalf:

+    .Configure<JwtSettings>(configuration.GetSection(nameof(JwtSettings)))
+    .Configure<EnvironmentSettings>(configuration.GetSection(nameof(EnvironmentSettings)))

 ### Getting Started

 To get started, install the Common Auth package into your API project:

     Install-Package Airslip.Common.Auth

-The add the following line in ConfigureServices:
+The add the following line in ConfigureServices in your ASP.Net Core Web App:

     public void ConfigureServices(IServiceCollection services)
     {